SoloMidN/cse15l-lab-reports/lab2.md

 `parameter[1]` is `Hello`
 `str` is `Hello`
 `port` is `7600`
+Everything just got updated beacuse it is the first time calling the method.
 ![Image](2.png)
 Same thing happended when when calling `http://localhost:7600/add-message?s=lab2` `url` is http://localhost:7600/add-message?s=lab2